novillo-cs/cs_foundations/content/tools.md

 4. Let's clone your repository on your local computer:

     Go to your assignments repository that you accepted for this class in GitHub (assignments repo must be accepted only once, check GC for to have the link).
 You will see a green button, "Code".
-You must click on that button and select SSH to have the appropriate link that will allow you to clone your repository and copy the link you see there.
+You must click on that button and select SSH to have the appropriate link that will allow you to clone your repository and copy the link you see there./

-5. Create a folder `cs_foundations` anywhere in your computer.
+5. Create a folder `CS_Foundations` anywhere in your computer.

-6. On your terminal, go inside the folder `cs_foundations` to clone your repository and type:
+6. On your terminal, go inside the folder `CS_Foundations` to clone your repository and type:
     ```
     git clone PASTE_THE_LINK_YOU_COPIED_FROM_GITHUB_(git@...)
     ```